University halls: 10 things you'll only learn after moving in

 Staff may also come into your flat to clean, carry out repairs or deal with a security issue.
 They should be carrying ID to identify themselves.

-5. Group shops are worth coordinating onWhether it's online or going to the supermarket together, banding together to buy food and other household items can be a money-saver and a bit of a bonding experience.
+5. Group shops are worth coordinating onWhether it's online or going to the supermarket together, banding together to buy food and other household items can save money and be a bonding experience.

 You can probably guarantee at least someone else in your flat will need something at the same time as you, whether laundry powder or rice.